Chef Heather Nace

 Community Instructor / Family Programming Coordinator

 Katie Pedroza, a native of Cincinnati, graduated from the University of Akron with her degree in Culinary Arts in 2001.
 Katie relocated to New Orleans to continue her culinary education working at renowned restaurants such as Dante’s Kitchen, Emeril’s Delmonico, MiLa and Coquette.
 Leaving restaurants for culinary education, she worked for Edible Schoolyard New Orleans for 5 years.
-At Goldring since 2015, she teaches Community and Family classes, where she feels she is making an impact on the health and wellbeing of New Orleans residents.
+At Goldring since 2015, she teaches Community and Family cooking classes, where she feels she is making an impact on the health and wellbeing of her fellow New Orleans residents.

 Timothy S. Harlan, MD, FACP, CCMS

 “Eating well and eating healthy is the same thing,” says Dr. Tim Harlan, aka Dr. Gourmet, who discovered his love of food long before embarking on a successful career as a physician.
 By the age of 18, Harlan was managing his first restaurant and had learned cooking techniques from some of the finest chefs.
 He subsequently opened an intimate French bistro at age 22.